Unreal Engine 4/5 Scripting System

 Proxy Path

-By default, UE4SS generates a proxy based on C:\Windows\System32\dwmapi.dll
+By default, UE4SS generates a proxy based on C:\Windows\System32\dwmapi.dll.
+To change this, set the CMake variable:

 Profiler Flavor